Supreme Kommandant Irusk

 - Fire for Effect - Upkeep spell which gives a target friendly faction model a boosted attack & damage roll on its first attack each activation.

-- Solid Ground - Low cost, self target upkeep spell.
+- Solid Ground - Cost 2, self target upkeep spell.
 Friendly Faction models in control range get immunity to knockdown and blast damage.

 Thoughts on Supreme Kommandant Irusk